Just on Time: Token-Level Early Stopping for Diffusion Language Models

-Recent work has observed that predictions often stabilize well before the final diffusion step, motivating early-exit strategies.
-Prophet \cite{li2025diffusionlanguagemodelsknow} documents this ``early answer convergence'' phenomenon: on benchmarks such as GSM8K and MMLU, a large fraction of instances can be correctly decoded using only half of the prescribed steps.
-Prophet proposes a training-free early-commit rule that monitors the confidence gap between the top-2 predicted tokens and finalizes all remaining masked positions once this gap exceeds a threshold, achieving significant speedups with minimal quality degradation.
+\paragraph{Diffusion Language Models.} Diffusion models have achieved remarkable success in continuous domains such as image and audio generation \citep{ho2020denoisingdiffusionprobabilisticmodels, song2021scorebasedgenerativemodelingstochastic}, and extending them to discrete text has followed two paths: embedding-based methods that project tokens into continuous space before applying standard diffusion \citep{li2022diffusionlmimprovescontrollabletext, gong2023diffuseqsequencesequencetext}, and discrete diffusion over the vocabulary directly.
+D3PM \citep{austin2023structureddenoisingdiffusionmodels} established a foundational discrete framework using Markov chains with learnable transition matrices, and SEDD \citep{lou2024discretediffusionmodelingestimating} connected score-based and likelihood-based training for discrete sequences.
+Among discrete formulations, masked (absorbing-state) diffusion---where the forward process replaces tokens with a mask token and the reverse process predicts the originals---has proven particularly effective.
+MDLM \citep{sahoo2024simpleeffectivemaskeddiffusion} derived a simplified objective connecting to BERT-style masked language modeling \citep{devlin2019bertpretrainingdeepbidirectional}.
+LLaDA \citep{nie2025largelanguagediffusionmodels} scaled this paradigm to 8B parameters with competitive autoregressive performance, and Dream 7B \citep{ye2025dream7bdiffusionlarge} further advanced the state of the art with autoregressive initialization and context-adaptive noise rescheduling.

-Complementary approaches focus on token-level stability signals.
-KLASS \cite{kim2025klassklguidedfastinference} introduces KL-Adaptive Stability Sampling, which uses the KL divergence between consecutive step distributions to identify stable predictions and unmask multiple tokens in parallel.
-SlowFast Sampling \cite{wei2025acceleratingdiffusionlargelanguage} alternates between exploratory and accelerated phases based on certainty and convergence criteria.
+\paragraph{Early Stopping for Diffusion Decoding.} Recent work has observed that predictions often stabilize well before the final diffusion step, motivating early-exit strategies.
+Prophet \citep{li2025diffusionlanguagemodelsknow} documents this ``early answer convergence'' and proposes a \emph{global} early-commit rule: once the top-2 confidence gap exceeds a threshold, all remaining masked positions are finalized simultaneously.
+In contrast, KLASS \citep{kim2025klassklguidedfastinference} operates at the \emph{per-token} level, using KL divergence between consecutive step distributions to identify individually stable predictions and unmask them in parallel.
+Orthogonal to step reduction, caching methods, such as dKV-Cache or D2F, target per-step latency \citep{ma2025dkvcachecachediffusionlanguage, wang2025diffusionllmsfasterthanarinference}.